Shoogn/SnowflakeId/README.md

 builder.Services.AddSnowflakeUniqueId(options =>
 {
     options.DataCenterId = 1;             // in production get this value from the appsettings.json file.
-    options.UseConsoleLog = false;        // this is available only on version 3.1.0.
+    options.UseConsoleLog = false;        // this is available only on version 3.1.0 and above.
 });

 var app = builder.Build();